Zero Trust Access to the Kubernetes API

 3. Define a Kubernetes Service for the Kubernetes Cluster

-We strongly recommend using the Banyan OIDC provider which will allow access to your Kubernetes clusters using native K8S RBAC.
+We strongly recommend using the CSE OIDC provider which will allow access to your Kubernetes clusters using native K8S RBAC.
 If you are configuring OIDC authentication, select Kubernetes and review our K8S OIDC Authentication capability.

 Configure a Hosted Service for zero-trust access to your Kubernetes Cluster: